RafiDev/Dashboard/README.md

     1- Clone the repository to your local machine.
     2- Go to Dashboard/
     3- Install the dependencies by running npm install --legacy-peer-deps.
+    4- create a '.env' file at the root of the project and note your api key inside, in this format: REACT_APP_API_KEY=your_api_key
-    4- On the web, run npm start.
+    5- run npm start.

 ### DEPENDENCIES